Switzerland Family Vacation Scaled

 Harder Kulm Funicular

-From Harder Kulm (Top of Interlaken), you can take in the breathtaking views of the surrounding mountain peaks and lakes.
-A funicular will take you up the mountain, and once at the top, you can explore the terrace, restaurant, and observatory.
+From Harder Kulm (Top of Interlaken), take in the breathtaking views of the surrounding mountain peaks and lakes.

 The Oberland pass from Swiss Travel Passes also includes the Harder Kulm Funicular.